DavidMertz/RegEx_Puzzles/book.md

 So that try is not quite correct.
 It will count single characters fine, but for larger substrings it gets confused.
-In the example, the inversion of the character class is `[^tt]` which is the same as simply being "not a 't'".
-In other words, we counted the 't's not the 'tt's.
+In the example, the inversion of the character class is `[^tt]` which is the same as simply being *not a "t"*.
+In other words, we counted the "t"'s not the "tt"'s.
 Even if the substring hadn't been the same letter twice, we would count the individual letters in the pattern.

 We can fix this with a more complex regular expression (think about how